IRS Forms

 If you file through an ERO, the ERO must sign Part III.
 If there is a paid preparer, they sign as well and include a PTIN.
 When the ERO is also the paid preparer, they check the box indicating both roles rather than duplicate the paid preparer section.

-The ERO attests they reviewed the return and followed the rules in Publication 3112 and Publication 4163 for authorized IRS e-file providers.
+The ERO attests they reviewed the return (or, if acting only as a collector, the ERO is not responsible for reviewing the return and only declares that Form 8453-CORP accurately reflects the data on the return) and followed the rules in Publication 3112 and Publication 4163 for authorized IRS e-file providers.
 This is the IRS’s quality and accountability layer for the transmitted package.

 Identification details to verify